-- 1. Essential Question(s) - 2.
-Exploration of history and a current controversial issue/ issues that relates to the essential question - 3.
+1. Essential Question(s)

+- 2. Exploration of history and a current controversial issue/ issues that relates to the essential question - 3.
 A list of of texts and or media that provide diverse perspectives on controversial issue; - 4.
 Anticipation of varied student reactions to the controversial issue and problems that might arise in addressing the issue - 5.
-Plan for in-depth student inquiry leading to a culminating project - o Specific resources for background information that you would have students read/view - o Select specific models of discussion and/or debate and explain how you would use them - Describe a culminating project that students would complete that would best relate to the question/ issue. - Explain how the students will be assessed. - 6.
+Plan for in-depth student inquiry leading to a culminating project - o Specific resources for background information that you would have students read/view - o Select specific models of discussion and/or debate and explain how you would use them - o Describe a culminating project that students would complete that would best relate to the question/ issue. - o Explain how the students will be assessed. - 6.
 Techniques in assessing student projects and conversations.
-Please reference Controversy In The Classroom: The Democratic Power of Discussion by Diana E. Hess
+Please reference The Political Classroom (Critical Social Thought) by Diana E. Hess